schierlm/BibleMultiConverter/README.md

 If you clone from Git or download a source zip, you will need a Java JDK 8 or above (tested up to 11), and Apache Maven 3.5 or above, to build.
 Just run "mvn package" and you will find a suitable distribution .zip file in the TARGET folder.
-Note that to build all modules (including SWORD and All-In-One), you will need to have built [JSword](https://github.com/crosswire/jsword/commit/1983dc1bd39d735a28accadbe282f4a043b225a9) first and installed it to your local maven repository.
-Alternatively, skip these modules by adding `-pl !biblemulticonverter-sword,!biblemulticonverter-allinone` to your Maven command line.

 If you download a precompiled .zip file, you will need a Java Runtime Environment 8 or above, available from java.com.
 Just run